 About This Project

-Ever since I first saw Jan Kempenaers late 2000s exhibition on the 'mysterious' Spomeniks of the former-Yugoslavia, I was very fascinated and intrigued by them to the point where I became determined to travel to the Balkans so I could explore them for myself.
-Kempenaers stark photographs of these seemingly abandoned yet futuristic concrete megaliths instilled these 'spomeniks' with a deep sense of "mystery" for me, to the point where I wanted to learn more... however, Kempenaers included precious little information on what they meant, where exactly they were, what happened to them or why they even existed.
-Even my attempts to learn about them online in any sort of meaningful way yielded surprisingly little comprehensive information -- pieces of the puzzle were found here and there, but I found no single place on the web which related the whole story of this strange network of sculptures on both the grand scale and on the individual level.
-Pondering upon these mysteries I felt compelled to work towards demystifying them, not just for myself, but for all those who sought to learn more and gain a greater understanding about these imposing and enigmatic historical relics.
-I found this especially important as many were beginning to accuse Kempenaers of being misleading with his photographs, all the while these 'spomenik' photos pervaded the internet and were being boiled down and reduced to what was dubbed 'clickbait concrete'.
+Ever since I first encountered Jan Kempenaers late 2000s exhibition titled "Spomenik", which detailed the abstract monuments of the former-Yugoslavia, I was immediately intrigued to learn more about them.
+Kempenaers stark photographs of these neglected yet highly modern and optimistic concrete megaliths instilled these 'spomeniks' with a deep sense of "mystery" for me, to the point where I wanted to learn more... however, Kempenaers included precious little information on what these works meant, where exactly they were, what happened to them or why they were created in the first place.
+Even my attempts to learn about them online in any sort of meaningful way yielded surprisingly little comprehensive information -- pieces of the puzzle were found here and there, but I found no single place on the web which related the whole story of this network of sculptures on both the grand scale and on the individual level.
+Pondering upon these mysteries, I felt compelled to work towards demystifying them, not only for myself, but for all others who sought to learn more and gain a greater understanding about these imposing and enigmatic historical relics.

-Finally, in the spring of 2016, I was able to spend about a month and a half travelling across the Balkans by bus, train and rental car to take in as much as I could about the spomeniks and to document and photograph as much as possible.
-It was an unbelievable adventure, as I learned not JUST about the 'fabled' and 'mysterious' spomeniks, but also more about the history, people, culture and religion of the former-Yugoslavia than I ever imagined that I would.
+Finally, in the spring of 2016, I was able to spend about a month and a half traveling across the former-Yugoslav region by bus, train and rental car to take in as much as I could about the spomeniks and to document and photograph as much as possible.
+It was an unbelievable adventure, as I learned a huge about not only about the spomeniks, but also an incredible amount about the history, people, culture and religion of the former-Yugoslavia.
 Also along the way, I met dozens of people who helped me along my journey, as guides, as travel companions, as translators and as friends.
 Upon returning home from my first journey, I began to use the information I had gathered to create the sort of online resource that I wish had existed for me the first time I went looking for information on this topic.
 I called this educational internet portal the "Spomenik Database".
 As my Spomenik Database project has grown more and more, I have continued to spend several months each year returning to and doing work in the region, while expanding the offering of the site to include a digital library, a video archive, interactive maps, artist profiles, and so much more.
 I work on expanding it further nearly every day.

-Within this ambitious website, my aim is to create the definitive destination on the internet to not only view photos of the anti-fascist monuments of the former-Yugoslavia, but I also aim for it to be a place to learn their history, their meaning, their current condition and exactly how to find them.
-Within each spomenik profile page, I include a compilation of photographs I took of the sculpture, the translations I made of their inscriptions, the stories I uncovered and the mysteries I solved.
-I hope you find exploring this website as enjoyable as I did collecting the resources for it and assembling it for you!
-Feel free to message me with any feedback, advice, comments or additional information/data/photographs you feel would be helpful!
-Use the below links to continue your exploration of the of this website and of the spomeniks.
+Within this ambitious website, my aim is to create the definitive destination on the internet to not only view photos of the anti-fascist monuments of the former-Yugoslavia, but I also aim for it to be a place to learn about their history, their meaning, their current condition and exactly how to find them.
+Within each spomenik profile page, I include a compilation of photographs I took of each monument, the translations I made of their inscriptions, the stories I uncovered and the symbolic messages I deciphered.
+I hope you find exploring this website as enjoyable and as fascinating as I did assembling it for you!
+Feel free to message me with any feedback, advice, comments or additional information/data/photographs you feel might be helpful to me!
+Use the below links to continue your exploration of this website and of the spomeniks.